DaniellaToth05/ePortfolio-2.0/README.md

 The frontend communicates directly with the deployed backend API.

+## Deployment Notes

+The backend API is deployed on Render using the free tier, which may enter a sleep state after periods of inactivity.

+To ensure a smooth user experience, the frontend automatically sends a lightweight request to the backend when the application loads.
+This wakes the server before any portfolio data is fetched.
+While the backend is starting, a themed loading screen is displayed to indicate progress.

+Once the backend is awake, all portfolio data loads normally and subsequent interactions are responsive.

 ## Features

 - Buy and sell stock and mutual fund investments